-Ten years after the Indian Ocean Tsunami, learning from a local knowledge on tsunami emergency
+Ten years after the Indian Ocean Tsunami, local knowledge and resilience before, during, and after a tsunami emergency

 “I will tell you about the legacy of the great 2004 tsunami,” said Ella Meilianda, a young Indonesian researcher.
 “The lessons are there, for all of humanity”.

 It was 2012, my first time in Banda Aceh, Indonesia.
 All was new and finely rebuilt, but for Meilianda, the view was entirely different.
 Meilianda had just returned from Europe to work on natural risk mitigation studies in Banda Aceh, site of the annual International Workshop and Expo of Sumatran Tsunami Disaster and Recovery held yearly since after the 2004 Boxing Day tsunami.
 “At the first few conferences there were hundreds of delegates from all around the world.
 Today, the interest is fast fading, yet we intend to keep the attention high,” Meilianda insisted.
 “Tsunami remains a real threat”.
 The town of Banda Aceh had been rebuilt, but preparedness to future hazards was not — Banda Aceh was still vulnerable.